 - An attempt to stop Emperor Hirohito from negotiating peace with the allies occurred from an entire 24 hours on August 15, 1945, earning the title Japan's Longest Day.

 - The Spithead Mutiny in 1797 was an interesting one.
 It was a mutiny by an entire fleet of British ships in time of war.
 It was so orderly that historians often compare it to a labor strike.
 This mutiny was notable for the political savvy of the mutineers which involved demanding no more then they could demand without losing sympathy.
 This included a pay raise, removal of corrupt officers, and a more standardized enforcement of regulation.
 Notably it did not demand the abolition of flogging; the sailors were prepared to accept much severity, including flogging, if it was predictable severity, but they did not want captains whose punishments were erratic.
+It also did not address the issue of impressment: forced conscription of civilians into the navy against their will.
 Another notable part of their proposal was to concede from the beginning the promise to renounce the mutiny and sail into battle if the French were spotted coming out of harbor as demonstration of their non-treasonous motives.
 These PR gambits made the Spithead Mutiny more successful then many.

 - The Russian Revolution of 1917 (the first one, not the second) and subsequent German Revolution of 1918 that deposed the Kaiser began in earnest via naval mutinies.